ronei0612/backup/README.md

 # backup
-Script para fazer backup localmente usando o TAR
+Script in Shell Script to do local backup using TAR

-Para recuperar um backup, você pode utilizar o comando de exemplo: ls /mnt/backup/INCREMENTAL/*.gz | while read line; do echo $line && tar -ztf $line | grep -i --text 'aqui_o_nome_do_arquivo'; done
+To restore a file, you can use: ls /mnt/backup/INCREMENTAL/*.gz | while read line; do echo $line && tar -ztf $line | grep -i --text 'aqui_o_nome_do_arquivo'; done